sufrin/ScalaLR/MillBuild/README.md

         The following %include becomes part of the Scala file that defines the correspondence between productions
         and their result  expressions.

         The abstract syntax tree constructors

             Bin, Bra, Id, Num, Quoted

-        are defined in a separate package, though they could have been defined here.
+        are defined in the separate package expr.AST though they could have been defined here.
       */
       %include {
        import expr.Expression._